Complete Listing of MUSE Performances: 1984-Present

 , was in the audience.
 MUSE also performed at Wilmington College's annual Westheimer Peace Seminar, singing Song of the Exile, set to a text by poet Alicia Partnoy, who was a conference participant.

-Today, MUSE performs in about 30 venues each season and has grown to sixty singers with a volunteer staff of over a dozen.
+Today, MUSE performs in about 30 venues each season and has grown to sixty singers with an administrative corps of over a dozen.
 Now highly regarded nationally as well as in the greater Cincinnati area, MUSE continues to be guided by her original vision of creating a choral community of feminist women of varied ages, races, and ethnicities with a range of musical abilities, political interests, and life experiences -- women loving women, united in song.

 Contributors to MUSE history: